This story was originally published and last updated .

-- Get the extension on the Chrome web store: Clipboard History Pro
+- Get the extension from the Chrome web store: Clipboard History Pro

 The open-source extension lets you preview all kinds of files on the web before you download them.
 This is particularly useful if you need to research lots of PDFs, as you can quickly view these by hovering over the download link right in Google Search thanks to the add-on.
 It's not limited to PDF, either.
 Peek also supports TXT, RTF, Word and Excel documents, PowerPoints, WebM, GIFV, MP4, and OGG/OGV videos, MP3s and WAVs, and most common web image files.
 It's developed by our own Corbin Davenport and could've saved me a lot of time and headaches back when I was a student.

-- Get the extension on the Chrome web store: Peek
+- Get the extension from the Chrome web store: Peek

 Save to Pocket

-- Get the extension on the Chrome web store: Save to Pocket
+- Get the extension from the Chrome web store: Save to Pocket

 The Great Suspender